Oil prices slip as pandemic takes toll on India's fuel sales - Up News Info

 Article content

-State-level restrictions aimed at stemming infections in India have caused fuel sales in the world’s third largest consumer to drop in April, preliminary data shows.
+State-level restrictions aimed at stemming infections in India have led to a drop fuel sales in the world’s third largest consumer in April, preliminary data shows.

 “Overall fuel demand is down by about 7% from pre-COVID level of April 2019,” A.K.
 Singh, head of marketing at refiner Bharat Petroleum Corp said, adding that India’s demand was close to pre-COVID levels in March.

-Analysts are expecting India’s demand for transportation fuels to witness a sharper slump in May due to more restrictions.
+India’s COVID-19 total cases are nudging close to 20 million and analysts are expecting a sharper slump in the country’s demand for transportation fuels in May due to more restrictions.

 “Given that it still appears as though COVID-19 in India has not peaked, we expect to see further downside to fuel demand over May,” ING analysts said in a note.

-On Sunday, a leading Indian industry body urged authorities to curtail economic activity, as healthcare system has been overwhelmed by the spiraling infections.
+On Sunday, a leading Indian industry body urged authorities to curtail economic activity, as the nation’s healthcare system was overwhelmed by the spiraling infections.

 Article content